 On the other hand, if the bank takes a long time to auction your property – say 2 years – the market might pick up in the meantime, enabling the bank to get a better price at auction than you would today.
-This is possible, but given the way the market is going, I would say it is very unlikely.
+It all depends on which way the market segment you are in is moving.

 If you cannot afford to keep paying your mortgage payments in Spain, and cannot afford to sell in negative equity, then you don’t have many options.
 In this situation some people try to refinance.
 Depending upon your circumstances this may be a good solution, but for many, the chances of doing any better with a new lender are slim, and the refinancing operation will cost money.
-Indeed, quite a few unscrupulous mortgage brokers are now making money offering spurious refinancing packages to desperate people.
+Indeed, quite a few unscrupulous mortgage brokers made money in the crisis offering spurious refinancing packages to desperate people.
 In times of distress, scams that prey on desperation abound.